mhrolin/comparative_genomics_c_difficile_phage/comparative_genomics_pipeline.md

 ## 3.1.
 Generating a g2g file:

 - g2g file is structured like this - 'protein id','contig id','keywords'.
+An [example file](./python_codes/gene2genome.csv) is given to provide a representation of a typical g2g file.
-- Protein ids should match the raw protein file's accessions as well.
+- Protein ids in the g2g file should match the raw protein file's accessions as well.
 - We can start with "prodigal.faa" file.
 For example: an accession in "prodigal.faa" looks like this: ">CP011970.1_CDS_0003 portal protein", the g2g entry for this protein would be - CP011970.1_0003,CP011970.1,none.
 - If the file is not too large, we can get away without coding for it.
 - Open the file in text editor -> "ctrl+h" -> first replace the "_CDS" with empty string.
-- Click on the ".*" to opt for regex -> enter the regex " .*" (without quotes, space is included) to match everything after the space, replace with empty string, save the file (let's call it "prots.faa").
+- Click on the ".\*" to opt for regex -> enter the regex " .\*" (without quotes, space is included) to match everything after the space, replace with empty string, save the file (let's call it "prots.faa").
-- Now we extract the protein ids.
+- Extract the protein ids:
 ```bash
 grep ">" prots.faa > protein_ids.txt
 ```
-- Replace ">" in the protein_ids.txt file with empty string and save the file.
+   - replace ">" in the protein_ids.txt file with empty string and save the file.
-- Now we can use this file to create contig_ids.
+- This file can be used to create contig_ids.
 Use the regex "_\d+$" (without quotes) to select the "_0001" portion and replace with empty string.
 Now we only have the contig_ids, save the file as contig_id.txt.
-- Combine the two files to create g2g
+- Combine the two files to create g2g.
 ```bash
 paste -d ',' protein_ids.txt contig_ids.txt > g2g.txt
 ```
 - Add "protein_id,contig_id,keywords" as the first line.
-Finally, now we can run vcontact2 (phew!).
+Finally, we can run vcontact2 (phew!).
 ```bash
 vcontact2 -r prots.faa -p g2g.csv --db None --c1-bin [path to clusterone.jar] -o [output_folder]
 ```
 - c1.ntw is a network file that can be visualized using [cytoscape](https://cytoscape.org/).
-- [this](https://www.protocols.io/view/applying-vcontact-to-viral-sequences-and-visualizi-kqdg3pnql25z/v5) is a good tutorial on how to visualize the network file.
+- [This](https://www.protocols.io/view/applying-vcontact-to-viral-sequences-and-visualizi-kqdg3pnql25z/v5) is a good tutorial on how to visualize the network file.
 - Additionally, [this](https://github.com/miriamposner/cytoscape_tutorials) repository offers basic introduction to cytoscape.

 # 4. Exploring Endolysins and Holins